dbursztynowski/5g-taskforce/looptest/README.md

 Below, we scale property _limits_ of container CPU resource.
 We could also scale property _requests_ or scale both properties at a time.

-  - using kubectl in terminal window
+  - scale using kubectl in terminal window
 ```
 $ kubectl apply -f testinplace.yaml
 $ kubectl patch -n tests pod inplacedemo --subresource resize --patch \
 '{"spec":{"containers":[{"name":"inplacedemo", "resources":{"limits":{"cpu":"150m"}}}]}}'
 ```
-  - using kubectl in bash script
+  - scale using kubectl in bash script

     Note: this version works also when resource quotas are passed as variables as $cpu in this example.
 ```